kristianmandrup/typescript-ast-processor/Readme.md

 * [Collector](#Collector)
 * [Instrumentor](#Instrumentor)

-PS: Would love this lib to integrate better with [ts-simple-ast](https://github.com/dsherret/ts-simple-ast) and work seamlessly with `Project` and `Program` concepts as well.
+It should be pretty simple to make this lib integrate with [ts-simple-ast](https://github.com/dsherret/ts-simple-ast) or any other AST for that matter ;)

+The processor will be designed around TypeScript interfaces to avoid hard coupling.

 ### Loader